Skip to main content

 4. Your server verifies the signature, returns 2xx, and processes the event.

-Failed deliveries are retried for a few seconds with exponential backoff, then dropped.
+Failed deliveries are retried with exponential backoff and jitter — up to 6 attempts spanning tens of seconds of backoff (longer if your endpoint hangs) — then dropped.
 There is no persistent retry queue or dead-letter destination — see Delivery and retries for the precise policy.

 The mental model